 References are an invaluable tool for improving your drawing skills, as they give you a good sense of the proportions required for an animal’s body.
 Furthermore, using references makes your artwork more realistic as it creates a three-dimensional effect.

-Start by drawing a basic shape of your pet’s body on paper using a pencil and piece of paper.
+Start by drawing a basic shape of your pet’s body on paper using a pencil and a piece of paper.
 Next, draw thicker lines that look more lifelike by adding fur and muscles to the drawing – this will help you visualize how the dog’s physique will appear when complete.

-Once you understand the basic shapes, you can progress to more detailed drawings of a dog’s head, muzzle and lower lip.
+Once you understand the basic shapes, you can progress to more detailed drawings of a dog’s head, muzzle, and lower lip.
 These parts of a pup will likely be seen most frequently so it’s wise to begin with them.

 Begin by drawing a circle for the dog’s head.
 You can add two triangles on top to give it more detail and make the drawing appear closer to reality; plus, this will teach you how to draw an accurate depiction of a real canine’s head in general.